 Sawing wood accurately and efficiently involves many variables.
-Dr. Bruce Lehmann, the developer of the original program and owner of Thin Kerf Technologies Inc., presents a Windows version of BandSel with improved techniques and updates.
+Dr. Bruce Lehmann, the developer of the original program and owner of Thin Kerf Technologies Inc., now presents a Windows version which incorporates many improved techniques and updates.

-BandSel uses proven sawing technology such as Gullet Feed Index, bite/tooth, tooth design, and combines it with new technology such as the "Bandsaw Fatigue Index" developed by Bruce from his research carried out at the Wood Sawing Laboratory at the University Of British Columbia.
+BandSel uses proven sawing technology such as Gullet Feed Index, bite/tooth, tooth design, and combines it with new technology such as the "Bandsaw Fatigue Index" developed by Bruce from his research carried out when he was at the Wood Sawing Laboratory at the University Of British Columbia.